exadel-inc/etoolbox-authoring-kit/docs/content/dev-tools/depends-on/api.md

 * `readonly` - set the readonly marker of the field from the Query result.
 * `required` - set the required marker of the field from the Query result.
 * `validate` - set the validation state of the field from the Query result.
 * `disabled` - set the field's disabled state from the Query result.
+Supports multiple actions effect for the same field.

 ### Async actions